 Any motor vehicle accident can turn your world upside-down.
 Those that involve big rigs, semi-trucks, tractor-trailers, and other large commercial trucks tend to be particularly devastating.
 You deserve time to recover and get back on your feet.
 That’s tough when you’re also trying to juggle a complicated truck accident lawsuit.

 You don’t have to go it alone – let the experienced Gainesville personal injury attorneys at Allen Law Firm P.A. lend a hand.

-Since 2010, our law firm has been a trusted ally to truck and car accident victims in Gainesville and across northern Florida.
+Since 2010, our law firm has been a trusted ally to truck and car accident victims in and around Gainesville and throughout northern Florida.

 Our team includes a former insurance adjuster and several licensed adjusters, which gives us an unparalleled edge during negotiations with the adversaries you’ll be up against after a large truck accident.
 We have helped countless clients recover life-changing settlements and won huge verdicts at trial.
 We’re ready to fight to get the same results for you.

 When you hire our legal team, expect us to: